BrickMMO/tasks/readme-files.markdown

 ![Academic Integrity README.md](images/screenshot-academic-readme.png)

 My own personal website is available to view at [codeadam.ca](https://codeadam.ca).
-The code for my website is in my [codeadam-react-v1](https://github.com/codeadamca/codeadam-react-v1) repo and the control panel in my [codeadam-console-v1](https://github.com/codeadamca/codeadam-console-v1) repo.
+The code for my website is in my [codeadam-react-v1](https://github.com/codeadamca/codeadam-react-v1) repo and the cntrol panel in my [codeadam-console-v1](https://github.com/codeadamca/codeadam-console-v1) repo.
 Each of these have README.md files.

 Even popular coding projects have README.md files, for examples: